gardenlinux/backup_package-build/docs/workflow.md

 #### Workflow Configuration

-The `container/` folder in this project contains all it's configurations.
+The `container/` folder in this project contains all its configurations.
 The `build_container.yml` workflow is triggered on every push to the repository.

 #### Job Details